jonathantwite/dc-training/Glossary.md

 : A method of *Absent Voting* where an elector declares that another elector will cast their vote for them.
   The proxy must also be entitled to vote in the election.

+Query Letter
+: A request for documentary evidence from an elector.

+Resequence
+: Process of renumbering Electors on the *Electoral Register*.
+  Usually performed annually.

 Service Voter
 : A member of the armed forces who does not ordinarily resides their home address, or does not have a home address.
   Can include their spouses.

 Special Category Declaration
 : A declaration that you do not fulfil the normal residency rules but still require a vote in elections.

+Summary Removal
+: Process of removing an elector from the database.
+Requiring 2 pieces of evidence.

 Valuation Joint Board
 : In Scotland, a body that manages electoral registration and address valuations.